Alirezabg/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+console.log(f1()) use console.log but function will not return anything so console.log outside function is undefine
+console.log(y), y is local variable inside f1 function and out side the function is undefine

 ## Question 3